What Questions Should Robots Be Able to Answer? A Dataset of User Questions for Explainable Robotics: Discussion and Conclusion

 \paragraph{Ecological Validity.} Another limitation of our paper is the lower ecological validity of using video and text stimuli compared to putting users into real-world human--robot interactions.
 However, video and text stimuli also offer crucial advantages.
 They allow for highly controlled conditions and a reproducible setup.
 Moreover, they allow us to test user reactions to a very diverse set of scenarios, showcasing different types of robots, environments, and tasks.
 Lastly, data collection is much more scalable than what would be possible in the lab.
 Therefore, real-world studies would not replace our approach but represent an exciting avenue for complementary future research.

 \paragraph{Novelty Effect.} While participants see multiple stimuli depicting robots executing tasks, they only see the execution of a specific task by a specific robot once.
 However, it may be the case that users have different questions during the initial interactions (e.g., asking the robot about its abilities) compared to later, repeated interactions (e.g., asking the robot about deviations from its normal behavior).
-In future work, we would therefore like to study the change in user questions over time when users repeatedly interact with the same robot.
+In future work, we would therefore like to study how users' questions change over time as they repeatedly interact with the same robot.
+Given that realistic home deployments involve repeated, long-term interactions, such a study is highly relevant.

 \paragraph{Stimuli.} In future research, we would like to extend the already rich set of stimuli used to elicit user questions.
 First, this could include longer videos (e.g., 3--5 minutes).
 Second, the dataset would benefit from further videos involving humans who are involved collaboratively in the tasks, as right now, humans are largely relegated to simply observing the robot or receiving an object.
 However, the video in which the robot feeds a cat shows that users have many questions about the interaction between pet and robot --- indicating that more interactive scenarios involving humans are likely to elicit an even broader and more diverse set of questions.
+Third, while not the focus of this paper, we would like to include videos of interaction ruptures, such as the robot making an error or violating a social norm.

 \paragraph{Participant Diversity.} While our participant sample was diverse in gender, age, and background, participants mostly came from Western and Anglophone countries due to Prolific's participant pool and our filter for fluency in English.
-Future research has the opportunity to investigate cultural differences and extend the corpora to include multilingual questions.
+Future research has the opportunity to investigate cultural differences and extend the corpus to include multilingual questions.
 An example of national differences in XAI research is given by Kopecka \cite{kopecka2024thesis}, who found differences in the type of people who preferred goal vs. belief-based explanations between the UK and South Korea.

+\paragraph{Task-Specific Analysis} Given the trend towards general-purpose robots, the current paper analyzes user questions for household robots in a task-agnostic way.
+Nevertheless, follow-up studies could identify whether questions differ based on task type.
+Such analysis would be facilitated by each question in the dataset already being annotated with the stimulus that evoked it.
+Such an analysis would be especially helpful for roboticists with highly specific use cases in mind and for whom the otherwise large amount of subcategories might be difficult to apply.

 \begin{acks} Lennart Wachowiak was supported by the Center for Doctoral Training (CDT) in Safe and Trusted AI (STAI) and UKRI (EP/S023356/1), as well as the King’s Institute for Artificial Intelligence.
 We thank Michelle Nwachukwu for helping with the inter-annotator agreement experiment. \end{acks}